PlaidCloud/website/content/en/docs/concepts/configuration/configmap.md

 {{< feature-state for_k8s_version="v1.21" state="stable" >}}

-The Kubernetes feature _Immutable Secrets and ConfigMaps_ provides an option to set individual Secrets and ConfigMaps as immutable.
+The PlaidCloud feature _Immutable Secrets and ConfigMaps_ provides an option to set individual Secrets and ConfigMaps as immutable.
 For clusters that extensively use ConfigMaps (at least tens of thousands of unique ConfigMap to Pod mounts), preventing changes to their data has the following advantages: